 Discontinuation and Replacement of Subscriptions.
 Should Divorce.com cease to offer your subscription, we can discontinue your subscription, continue to provide it to you, or provision a replacement (similar or comparable product) at the then-current price.
 Additional fees may be charged for such replacement subscription.
 Divorce.com will notify you of new fees at least 30 days before they become effective.

-You may upgrade or downgrade your subscription to other available options at any time by calling our Customer Care Center at 1.888.334.0710 or by cancelling online at My Profile.
+You may upgrade or downgrade your subscription to other available options at any time by calling our Customer Care Center at 1.888.334.0710 or by canceling online at My Profile.

 Termination or Cancellation